Saturday, Day 1:

-From there we headed over to La Puerta Falsa.
+From there head over to La Puerta Falsa.
 Made famous by Anthony Bourdain there was always a line when we walked by.
 Today’s line wasn’t too daunting so we decided to stand in it.
 It moved fairly quickly and soon we were seated at a tiny counter upstairs to try the famous chocolate and cheese.
 It was a great mix of sweet and salty, and although it sounds odd, it’s actually quite delicious.
 We also indulged in the tamale, just like Bourdain.
 If the line isn’t too long, check this place out.

-We ended our evening with a round of Tejo, Colombia’s National sport.
+To end your perfect weekend, try a round of Tejo, Colombia’s National sport.
 We made our way to Club de Tejo La 76, about 20 minutes outside of La Candelaria/downtown.
 The cost was 50,000 Colombian pesos (or $15 USD) for 1 hour of play.
 Read more about that adventure in our Trying Tejo article.

 Overall we loved the city of Bogota.
 For a city with 8 million people it still felt small, manageable and welcoming.
 Like many big cities, you don’t want to be wandering around late at night, but with the availability of Uber, getting around at night is a breeze.
 We hope that you enjoy the colorful, flavorful city of Bogota as much as we did.